Hi, you are logged in as , if you are not , please click here

 PLEASE SIGN UP HERE BEFORE PAYING FOR THIS IN Person COURSE

-Edinburgh Genomics: DNA Library Preparation Lab Course
+Edinburgh Genomics: RNA Library Preparation Lab Course

 Who should attend: This workshop is aimed at researchers & technical workers with a background in biology who intend to use their skills in a molecular biology lab.